-Review - Guinness EIS
+Review: Guinness EIS

-- Targeting asset backed or asset rich businesses, e.g. nurseries and crematoria
+- Targeting asset-backed or asset-rich businesses, e.g. nurseries and crematoria

 - Focus on capital preservation

-- £1.25 per £1 invested target after 5-6 years
+- £1.25 per £1 invested target after 4-5 years (not guaranteed)

-Guinness Asset Management is a specialist fund manager with approximately £60 million invested in EIS funds and particular skills in the asset-backed energy sector, both quoted and unquoted.
-Five key people, including Edward Guinness and Shane Gallwey, work in the asset backed team, which manages the sustainable infrastructure investments (IHT and EIS) and this new EIS.
+Guinness Asset Management is a specialist fund manager with approximately £90 million invested in EIS funds and particular skills in the asset-backed energy sector, both quoted and unquoted.
+Five key people, including Edward Guinness and Shane Gallwey, work in the asset backed team, which manages the sustainable infrastructure investments (IHT and EIS) and this EIS.

-The managers are considering investments in three areas:
+The managers consider investments in three areas:

 - Businesses with assets and associated long-term contracts, e.g. waste management or recycling businesses with long term contracts

 - Two new crematoria to be built in the North of England.
 Planning permissions and the management team are already in place and construction partners and equipment providers have been identified.
-The value of the UK funeral-related services market is estimated at £2 billion;
+The value of the UK funeral-related services market is estimated at £2 billion

 - An animal carcass processing plant to be built next to an existing abattoir.
 Planning permission is already in place.
 The abattoir currently has to pay £23 per ton to dispose of the carcasses.
 The carcass processing plant would buy the carcasses from the abattoir and process them to produce fat, stock and fertiliser.
-This, according to Guinness, can produce highly visible and predictable revenue streams;
+This, according to Guinness, can produce highly visible and predictable revenue streams

 Guinness only invests in equity, avoiding businesses with high leverage as the manager wants to have claim over the cashflow of the business to help mitigate risk.

-Please remember, no investment strategy - no matter how cautious - will eliminate risk.
+Please remember: no investment strategy, no matter how cautious, will eliminate risk.
 All investments can fall as well as rise in value, so you could get back less than you invest.